 9. Incentivise customers to review products

 One way to significantly increase the rate of reviews left is by offering an incentive.
-This might be entry into a competition, a discount coupon, or even a free upgrade.
+This might be an entry into a competition, a discount coupon, or even a free upgrade.

 10. Ask for reviews personally